Discovering Playa Buyé

 Parking is along Calle Buyé (for free), in the Buyé Beach Resort lot (for $3), or in the field on the left of Calle Buyé (where someone supposedly charges a parking fee, but the gate has never been open the 3 times that we were there).

 To get to the beach from Calle Buyé … Walk to the end of Calle Buyé, and turn right at the T. Go through the gate at the end of the dirt road.
 If you park in the Buyé Resort parking lot, you will have direct access to the beach.

 If you turn left at the T at the end of Calle Buyé, you’ll come to a small beach area (La Posita) that supposedly has snorkeling.
 It didn’t look too good for snorkeling to us.
 And that little beach could only hold about 20 people.
 So we say “skip it”.

 To get to Buyé Beach, once in Cabo Rojo, take Road 307 to KM 4.8.
+You can park along the roadside, or in any of the paid parking areas.
+Walking through the parking lot was a little shorter.
 That’s where you’ll find Calle Buyé.

 Click on a placename below to view the location on Google Maps ...